-We plan to drive growth by leveraging our diverse base of production and marketing assets to advance our position and significantly increase market share as a leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.
-The foundations of this strategy are our strategically located bio-refineries, which enable us to serve multiple markets; the diversity of our production, geography, technology, feedstocks and logistics, which helps us mitigate exposure to commodity price risks within fuel markets; and our focus on evaluating and investing in plant improvement and other initiatives to increase production and operating efficiencies and yields.
+Our focus is on delivering additional value by leveraging our diverse base of existing production and marketing assets to capitalize on positive macro trends.
+Our strategy is built around our strategically-located bio-refineries, which enable us to serve multiple markets; the diversity of our production, geography, technology, feedstocks and logistics, which helps us mitigate exposure to commodity price risks within fuel markets; and our focus on evaluating and investing in plant improvement and other initiatives to increase production and operating efficiencies and yields.
+We are also focused on reducing costs at both the corporate and operating levels, further diversifying our sales through additional high-protein feed and alcohol products, and undertaking new initiatives to lower our carbon scores for our valuable low-carbon fuel markets.